SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

----
-abstract: |
-  Modern programming languages provide automatic memory management with an efficient garbage collector making the memory management of an application transparent to the developer.
-There is a need for practical tools to support developers in their understanding of the memory consumption of their applications.
-In this paper, we present a prototype version of Illimani: a precise object allocation profiler.
-It has a rich object model that provides information about the objects' allocation context, the evolution of memory usage, and garbage collector stress.

-  We were able to find an object allocation site in the class [UITheme]{.smallcaps} that was making 99,9% redundant allocations.
-We developed a Color Palette cache at the domain level that removed all the redundant allocations.
-We were also able to identify 2 other object allocation sites in the methods [Margin\>\>#insetRectangle]{.smallcaps} and [Number\>\>#asMargin]{.smallcaps}.

----

 ## Illimani: A Memory Profiler
 @cha:illimani

 _Authors:_ Sebastian Jordan Montaño -- Univ.
 Lille, Inria, CNRS, Centrale Lille, UMR 9189 CRIStAL, Lille, France -- sebastian.jordan@inria.fr and Guillermo Polito -- Univ.
 Lille, Inria, CNRS, Centrale Lille, UMR 9189 CRIStAL, Lille, France -- guillermo.polito@inria.fr and Stéphane Ducasse -- Univ.
 Lille, Inria, CNRS, Centrale Lille, UMR 9189 CRIStAL, Lille, France -- stephane.ducasse@inria.fr and Pablo Tesone -- Univ.
 Lille, Inria, CNRS, Centrale Lille, UMR 9189 CRIStAL, Lille, France -- pablo.tesone@inria.fr

+### Abstract

+Modern programming languages often feature automatic memory management with efficient garbage collectors, which aims to make memory management transparent to developers.
+However, developers still require practical tools to gain insights into their applications' memory consumption.
+In this chapter, we introduce Illimani: a set of mememory profilers designed to enhance memory profiling and garbage collection (GC) performance.
+ILLIMANI provides detailed information about object allocation contexts, memory usage evolution, and GC stress.

+We explain how Illimani works, we present its API and we provide two uses cases in which we use Illimani in real-life applications.

+Our analysis using ILLIMANI revealed a critical object allocation site in the class `UITHEME`, which was responsible for 99.9% of redundant allocations.
+To address this, we developed a Color Palette cache at the domain level, effectively eliminating these redundant allocations Additionally, we identified two other significant allocation sites associated with the methods `MARGIN>>#insetRectangle` and `NUMBER>>#asMargin`.

+In our second analysis, we used the object lifetime to analyze object lifetimes without requiring modifications to the Virtual Machine.
+Our profiler, based on ephemerons and method proxies, tracks the duration of object allocations.
+We applied this tool to a DataFrame application, observing a substantial number of long-lived objects.
+By using this information to tune GC parameters, we achieved performance improvements of up to 6.8 times compared to default settings.

+Together, these tools provide valuable insights for optimizing GC performance and application efficiency.
+ILLIMANI helps in identifying and resolving redundant allocations.
+It also offers actionable data for fine-tuning GC parameters and improving overall execution time.

 ### Introduction
 @secIntro